MahmoodAbdali79/Portfolio/about.md

 # About Me
 Data Analyst with a knack for finding valuable data insights and using them to boost business results.
-Skilled in analyzing performance, managing prices, smoothing payments, and gathering data efficiently.
-Strong Python (**PyData**) skills for data manipulation, visualization, and clear reporting.
+Skilled in analyzing performance, managing prices, smoothing payments, proficient in Python (PyData) with expertise in data manipulation, visualization, and producing clear reports.

 ## Work Experience